telerik/document-processing-docs/libraries/radwordsprocessing/editing/find-and-replace.md

 ---
 title: Find and Replace Text and Style
 page_title: Find and Replace Text and Style
-description: Learn how to find and replace text or styling with WordsProcessing
+description: Learn how to find and replace text content or styling in a document using WordsProcessing.
 slug: radwordsprocessing-editing-find-and-replace
 tags: find,search,replace
 published: True